-The Raleigh Tokul Hardtail has front suspension, an aluminum frame, and hydraulic brakes for stopping power and a comfortable rise.
+The Raleigh Tokul Hardtail has front suspension, an aluminum frame, and hydraulic brakes for stopping power and a comfortable ride.
 Made as a beginner bike for those looking to tackle bike trails, it is as said to be low maintenance, allowing for better efficiency while riding.

 The Raleigh, while it is a hardtail, the company itself has been around for a significantly long time, so the design and manufacturing of the Raleigh brand is one that comes with quality and performance in mind.